ironsideo/qa_finale/README.md

-This is the final project
+This is the final project (this is a type B feature)

 This is the link to keroku: http://qafinale.herokuapp.com/home